 What is the General Student Senate?

-The UMSG General Student Senate meets every Tuesday of the academic year at 6:00 PM in the Bangor Room of the Memorial Union.
-Due to COVID-19 our meetings have been moved to 100 Neville Hall and can also be viewed on Zoom.
+The University of Maine Student Government (UMSG) General Student Senate (GSS) meets every Tuesday of the academic year at 6:00 PM in the Bangor Room of the Memorial Union.
 Senators and Executives gather to hear reports from Senate Committee Chairs, Representative Boards, Community Associations, clubs, faculty members, and many more.
 Senators debate and vote on club recognition and funding as well as resolutions that effect the entire student body.

 Who are we?